E Commands

 Examples

-The following example shows how to configure the encryption algorithm for the IKE protocol:
+The following example shows how to configure the encryption type as for SA 1234 as AES with a 128 bit key:

 end